samreiss/emge-art-react-web/README.md

 Builds the app for production to the `build` folder.

+## Dockerfile Details

+This application has been dockerized, meaning it has been packaged into a Docker container for easy deployment and portability.
+The Dockerfile includes two main steps:

+### Build Step

+In this step, the Node.js image is used to build the frontend application.
+The necessary dependencies are installed, and the application is built using npm.
+The resulting build artifacts are stored in the `/var/www/clientapp_frontend/build/` directory.

+### Release Step with NGINX and Alpine Linux

+In the release step, the NGINX image based on Alpine Linux is utilized to efficiently serve the frontend application.
+Alpine Linux is a lightweight Linux distribution, making it suitable for containerized environments due to its small size and efficient resource usage.
+NGINX, a high-performance web server, is configured to serve the built frontend artifacts.
+The NGINX configuration is tailored to suit the requirements of the frontend application, and the default NGINX configuration is removed to avoid conflicts.

 ## Docker Deployment

 To deploy this application using Docker, follow these steps: